PhatherJean/getting_started/README.md

 # getting_started
-repo to learn the basic of git
+repo to learn the basic of git.

+This didnt exist before opening on my comp!